sostenesas/disparities-obesity-brazil/docs/Readme.md

-# Disparities in Obesity Across Brazil:
+# Disparities in Obesity Across Brazil

 Este repositório contém os materiais do artigo "Disparities in Obesity Across Brazil: A Multimodel Analysis of Regional, Demographic, and Health Drivers".